trivago/boerewors/README.rst

 many times the job should be retried in case of failure before it is considered a final failure.

-3. how to execute it
+3. How to execute it
 ~~~~~~~~~~~~~~~~~~~~

 .. code:: python